RollingRabz/Coffee-shop-data-pipeline-with-hadoop/README.md

 ## Overview

 This project is part of the **Road to Data Engineer Special Live**.
-The goal of this project is to create a pipeline from both CSV file data and streaming data to make the data suitable for calculating membership points, which can be used to create promotions or sales.
+The goal of this project is to create a pipeline from both batch data and streaming data to make the data suitable for calculating membership points, which can be used to create promotions or sales.

 ![project architect](hadoop.PNG)
 The diagram depicts a Hadoop system architecture designed for handling both batch and real-time data processing.
 It outlines two primary layers: